 Assists with special events and other duties as assigned.

-Associate’s degree in Horticulture or a related field and 2 years of hands-on experience or Bachelor’s Degree in Horticulture and one year of hands-on experience preferred.
-Candidates should have extensive experience with native plant material and knowledge of dendrology.
+Education and Experience: Associate’s degree in Horticulture or a related field and 2 years hands-on experience or Bachelor’s Degree in Horticulture and one year of hands-on experience preferred.
+Candidates should have extensive experience with native plant material and knowledge of arboriculture.